Deck the Halls with This Easy DIY Cookie Cutter Wreath

-Follow our easy instructions to turn cookie cutters into a wreath.
-It's one of our favorite wreaths to make for under $20.
+Follow our easy instructions to turn cookie cutters into a pretty Christmas wreath.
+It's one of our favorite handmade holiday wreaths to make for under $20.

 When you've collected enough cookie cutters (we used around 30 medium-size cutters), begin creating your wreath form.
 Use an embroidery hoop as a guide and arrange the cookie cutters in a circle around the outer edge of the hoop.
 We added one layer of cutters that touches the hoop, then went back and filled in with a second layer so the wreath is two cutters wide all the way around.

 Step 2: Add a Second Layer

 Once the wreath is completely formed, hot-glue cookie cutters together, making sure each cutter touches another cookie-cutter at multiple points.
 This will strengthen your finished wreath.
 Do not hot-glue the cookie cutters to the embroidery hoop—it's there just as a guide that you'll remove once the wreath is completely glued together.
 Once you've glued the inner ring of cookie cutters together, continue gluing until all the pieces are attached and you can lift the wreath without any cutters falling off.
 Remove the embroidery hoop and allow the glue to cool completely.